The Bankrate promise

 Average cost of food

-The foods that increased the most in price over a 12-month period ending in August 2022, according to the BLS, are as follows:
+Changes in food prices over a 12-month period ending in August 2023, according to the BLS, are as follows:

 Ways to combat rising prices and save money on groceries include making a weekly meal plan and corresponding grocery list, swapping expensive cuts of meat for cheaper options, buying generic products, and never going to the store on an empty stomach.